AAlab1819/ProjectTeam02-A/README.md

         }
     }
 ```
 And here is the different from Greedy Approach.
 As we mentioned before, this problem is solvable by using Knapsack, but it is kind of a bit different.
+In `dp[i][w]` i means the number of item and w is the weight of the item.
 The difference is, the worth of every “price” is equal to one.
-If from the `breakPoint` could find the `cutPrice`, then the counter will increased until the loop is break. <br>
+If from the `breakPoint` could find the `cutPrice`, then the counter will increased until the loop is break.
+We used tabulation technique in order to solve this problem.
+This means that every space in `dp` array is filled completely.

 The solution link is: http://codeforces.com/contest/998/submission/45190198 <br>